THE PRESIDENT’S COMMISSION ON THE STATUS OF UNIVERSITY WOMEN BYLAWS

 Individuals appointed shall be persons interested in and willing to contribute to improving opportunities for women in the University community.
 Appointed members are responsible for attending scheduled commission meetings and participating on the committee.

-The President of the University appoints the chair and chair-elect from the general commission members.
+The President of the University appoints the chair (or co-chairs) and chair-elect (co-chairs).

-The Office of Institutional Equity liaison will maintain a listing of all members and affiliates with their current committee responsibilities, and will make the listing available to all members.
+The Office of the President liaison will maintain a listing of all members and affiliates with their current committee responsibilities, and will make the listing available to all members.
 The lists will remain current and reflect any changes in membership.

 Section 2.2 Members

-The Commission shall consist of no more than twenty-five members.
+The Commission shall consist of no more than twenty-five members plus the chair.
 The Commission shall have four classifications of members as follows:

 Subsection 2.2.1 By Position

-People serving in these positions are automatically appointed to the Commission and serve as eight members of the Commission.
+People serving in these positions are automatically appointed to the Commission and serve as twelve members of the Commission.

-- Office of Institutional Equity Director (inclusive of Title IX Coordinator)
+Office of Institutional Director (inclusive of Title IX Coordinator)

 Subsection 2.2.2 By Constituency

-One member will be selected from each of the eight groups by their respective constituency.
+One member will be selected from each of the nine groups by their respective constituency.

-These members will serve for two year terms and may be reappointed or re-elected by their constituent group.
-If any member is unable to fill their two year appointment, their constituent group will select a replacement to fulfill the two year term.
+Each member will serve for a two-year term and may be reappointed or re-elected by their constituent group.
+If any member is unable to fill their two-year appointment, their constituent group will select a replacement to fulfill the two year term.

 Subsection 2.2.3 Student representation

-One undergraduate student representative will be selected by ASMSU to serve on the Commission for a two year term.
-A graduate student representative will also be appointed.
+One undergraduate student representative will be selected by ASMSU to serve on the Commission for a two-year term.
+A graduate student representative will be appointed by the Graduate Student Council to serve on the Commission for a two-year term.

 Subsection 2.2.4 Additional Members

-Other members may be appointed for two year terms as needed by the Chair or the President of the University.
-Examples of additional members can be found on the Commission's website.
+Other members may be appointed for two-year terms and may be reappointed above the 25-member limit as needed by the Chair or the President of the University.
+For example, a community member can be appointed at President’s discretion.
+Other examples of additional members can be found on the Commission’s website.

 Section 2.3 Officers